[Learn Korean E35] “-는”, “-는 게 좋다”

 Is there a restaurant that you often go to, Sangmin?

-This part is describing a restaurant specifically as an adjective.
+This part describes a restaurant specifically as an adjective.

-If you are describing a noun like this, this grammar is called a noun modifier.
+If you describe a noun like this, this grammar is a noun modifier.

-In addition, in English, you can say “that, who, where, which” to make a modifier like “a restaurant that I eat, where I eat, which I eat” etc.
+In English, you can also say ‘that, who, where, which’ to make a modifier like ‘a restaurant that I eat, where I eat, which I eat’ etc.

 But in Korean, you don’t need all of these.

-There are past, present and future tense to turn action verbs into adjectives.
+There are past, present, and future tenses to turn action verbs into adjectives.

 Tense Action verbs